nogibjj/INDV_PJT_2_Rust-CLI-Binary-with-SQLite_ISL/README.md

 ---------
 ### Use of Github/Gitlab Copilot

-- I installed GitHub Copilot on VS Code and used it to help convert my existing Python code into Rust.
+- GitHub Copilot on VS Code are utilized to help convert my existing Python code into Rust.
 (The icon in the bottom right corner of the image shows that Copilot is installed.)
 When facing challenges with autocomplete, I also used ChatGPT for assistance.
    ![copilot](Data/copilot.png)